Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Recently, I realized I’m quite good -in all modesty- when it comes to finding cheap flights.
 I had a trip planned with some friends, and among us, I found the cheapest flight (by far!).
 However, I didn’t spend hours looking for a good deal.
 The thing is… Over time (and with my experience now!), I acquired automatic reflexes without even realizing it, in order to find cheap flights.
 Flexibility is the keyword, I’m gonna use this term quite often throughout this article.
 If you’re flexible, believe me, you’ll go far away, without necessarily spending much money!

-So I’m gonna list some advice to follow in order to find flights without breaking the bank.
+So I’m gonna list some advice to follow in order to find flights without breaking the bank and save more money.
 Needless to say, I assume you’re looking for flights online.
 No one among my friends and family still goes to a travel agency to pay for a flight and honestly, I suggest not to do it.
 First off, you cannot be flexible, and you’ll depend on the few flights the travel agent will offer you.
 And of course, they take a commission when you pay for a flight at the agency.
 Not only you’re gonna waste your time going there, but it’s also gonna be more expensive!
 There’s an exception.
 You have to buy a very expensive flight, and the payment cannot be done with your card.
 In this case, you have to go to an agency… Anyway, follow this guide in order to find cheap flights!

 Always search for flights in incognito